umr1283/LGA_HSPC_PAPER/README.md

 # LGA_HSPC_PAPER
-This repository contains all scripts used to perform the analyses described in the manuscript entitled: "Excessive fetal growth affects HSC homeostasis through epigenetic programming of EGR1 transcriptional network" from Pelletier et al., 2021.
+This repository contains all scripts used to perform the analyses described in the manuscript entitled: "__Excessive fetal growth affects HSC homeostasis through epigenetic programming of EGR1 transcriptional network__" from Pelletier _et al._, 2021.

 Scripts were executed using the following Docker images stored on Docker Hub: